-Since its inception the Museum has grown to over 25,000 annually.
-Visitors from 49 states and 15 foreign countries signed the guest registration book last year.
+Since its inception, access to the Museum has grown to over 25,000 visitors annually.
+Recently, visitors from 49 states and 15 foreign countries signed the guest registration book.
 Visitors reflect a variety of income levels, ages, ethnicities, languages and interests.

 The Museum is interactive, allowing visitors to personally experience and interpret its offerings, enhancing their appreciation of our common history.
 It is a family affair, with hands-on exhibits that are fun for all ages.
 The Museum is the only museum that specifically showcases Mount Hood history and culture along the Barlow Road branch of the Oregon Trail.
 Kids especially love the scavenger hunt and are excited as they move through the Museum – often at breakneck speed and in full volume – looking for answers that range from the height of Mount Hood in feet (11,235’) to the name of the city at the end of the Barlow Road (Oregon City).
 Exhibits include the story of the CCC and the WPA, the US Forest Service, pioneer settlers, the 10th Mountain Army Division, historic Steiner mountain cabins and an art gallery featuring local art.

 The Museum serves residents of Government Camp as a community hub, the only public space on the mountain.
 It has space for government meetings, private gatherings and events.
 The Museum also houses a Clackamas County Visitor Information Center.
 It is self-sustaining through donations, memberships, events, fundraisers, sponsorships and grants.
-It is open every day from 9 am to 5 pm except Thanksgiving and Christmas.
+It is open Wednesday through Sunday from 9 am to 3 pm, except Thanksgiving and Christmas.

 The Museum is a vital part of the community and has the support of local ski areas, owners of lodging and dining facilities and residents.
 Timberline Lodge, a product of Roosevelt’s WPA program, partners with the Museum every year to groom the Glade Trail for the very popular “Ski the Glade” fundraising event.
-Skibowl Ski Area donates the wonderful food for the annual Heritage Night at the Museum Benefit, and auction items such as snow plowing, metal art, overnights in Steiner Cabins, and season ski passes are highlights of the auction.
+Local businesses donate the wonderful food for the annual Heritage Night at the Museum Benefit, and auction items such as snow plowing, metal art, overnights in Steiner Cabins, and season ski passes are highlights of the auction.

 The Museum’s logo and branding collateral have recently been updated.
 MHCCM is in the midst of a Website update that will be followed by a campaign to increase awareness of the Museum throughout the Northwest.
 We have facilitated two major front-page newspaper articles in the last year, as well as other articles pertaining to special events, and continue to work on our communications plan for increased impact.
 Annual grants from Clackamas County Tourism support social media and traditional media advertising to announce events, exhibits and lectures.